 Under their teacher’s guidance, and with the inspiration of local entrepreneurs, children will discover their strengths as individuals and as part of a team.
 Together, they’ll choose, invest in and produce their own product or service from scratch, all the way to making it available for sale at a school-hosted JEP Showcase Day – and enjoying the profits at the end.

 Teachers are provided with a classroom kit which gives them everything they need to deliver the programme.
 There’s online, email and telephone support for teachers as well as regular webinars.
-Teachers decide whether JEP is appropriate for their classes.

 REAL BUSINESS